Judge orders Trump search affidavit be made public with redactions

 Trump's attorneys also asked that the Justice Department provide them with a more detailed accounting of what the FBI took from his Florida resort and return any property not within the scope of the search warrant.

-The National Archives and Records Administration said in January that it had received 15 boxes of presidential materials, some of which contained classified national security material, from Mar-a-Lago, and asked the Justice Department to look into the matter.
+The National Archives and Records Administration (NARA) received 15 boxes of presidential materials from Mar-a-Lago in January.
+The NARA identified over 100 documents with classification markings — including some identified as Top Secret and protected by sensitive Special Access Programs — following its initial review of those boxes, according to a letter sent in May by the Archives' acting archivist to an attorney for the former president.

+The National Archives asked the Justice Department to look into the matter.

+A U.S. official told CBS News earlier this week that investigators are looking closely at video evidence that they have obtained that showed people accessing the area of Trump's residence where he kept papers – including classified materials.

+The Mar-a-Lago search warrant was approved by Attorney General Merrick Garland and then by federal magistrate Judge Bruce Reinhart on Aug.
+5. Reinhart reviewed the affidavit and its references to evidence from investigations, saying last week that "all the information that the court relied upon is in the affidavit."

 Robert Legare contributed to this report.